adrianoveiga/django-file-validator/README.rst

 ------------------------

  Simple project to validate FileFields/ImageFields, like max size of uploaded file.
- Until now, there is only one validator: max_size_validator.
+ Until now, there is only one validator: MaxSizeValidator.

 Dependencies